HalaAls/SDA-assignment-5-react-budget-app/README.md

 - ✅ Calculate the account balance using the formula: income - expense - saving = balance.
 - ✅ Implement a feature to transfer the balance amount to the saving amount.
 - ✅ Calculate the total of the current saving and the percentage of the current saving amount / target of saving.
-- ➡️Almost done➡️Add a delete button to remove items in income and expense sources.
+- ✅ Add a delete button to remove items in income and expense sources.

 ## Level 3: Bonus Requirements